dalerxli/SPP_Simulation/README.md

 ode4_step.m - Implementation of 4th order Runge-Kutta to solve ODE

-Remaining scripts are implementations of spatial derivatives and operators used within the main scripts
+Remaining scripts are implementations of spatial derivatives and operators used within the main scripts.